eProsima/Discovery-Server/README.md

 ### **Usage**

-Under the new client-server discovery paradigm the metatraffic (message exchange among participants to identify each other) is centralized in one or several *server* participants.
+Under the new client-server discovery paradigm, the metatraffic (message exchange among participants to identify each other) is centralized in one or several *server* participants (right figure), as opposed to simple discovery (left figure), where metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.

 ```plantuml
 @startuml